What Matters Most

 Most of your inspection will be maintenance recommendations, life expectancies, and minor imperfections.

 It's what we do.

 The process of buying a home can be stressful.
-A home inspection is supposed to give you peace of mind, but often has the opposite effect.
-You will be asked to absorb a lot of information in a short time.
+A home inspection is supposed to give you peace of mind but often has the opposite effect.
+You will be asked to absorb much information in a short time.
 This often includes a written report, checklist, photographs, and what the inspector himself says during the inspection.
-All this combined with the seller's disclosure and what you notice yourself makes the experience even more overwhelming.
+All this, combined with the seller's disclosure and what you notice yourself, makes the experience even more overwhelming.
 What should you do?

-4. Safety hazards, such as an exposed, live buss bar at the electric panel.
+Safety hazards include an exposed live bus bar at the electric panel.

 Most sellers are honest and are often surprised to learn of defects uncovered during an inspection.
-Realize that sellers are under no obligation to repair everything mentioned in the report.
+Realize that sellers are not obligated to repair everything mentioned in the report.
 No home is perfect.
 Keep things in perspective.
 Don't kill your deal over things that don't matter.
-It is inappropriate to demand that a seller address deferred maintenance; conditions already listed on the seller's disclosure or nitpicky items.
+It is inappropriate to demand that a seller address deferred maintenance, conditions already listed on the seller's disclosure, or nitpicky items.